simonepri/sudoku-solver/readme.md

 |----------|---|---|---|---|---|---|---|---|---|
 | invalid  | 1 | 1 | 1 | 1 | 0 | 1 | 1 | 0 | 0 |

 Thus, counting the number of candidates has been reduced to the problem of counting the zeros of a bit-set.

-If we use integers to represent our bit-sets then we could use the integer given by the binary representation of the bit-set to accesses a pre-computed table that gives us the answer of how many zeros or ones that particular number has in constant time.
+If we use fixed sized integers (e.g. `32 bit int`) to represent our bit-sets then we could use the integer given by the binary representation of the bit-set to accesses a pre-computed table that gives us the answer of how many zeros or ones that particular number has in constant time.
 The pre-computed table has to be built only once and can be shared by all the boards instantiated and requires an implies an additional memory usage of `2^O(S)`.

 ### Find an empty cell
-One possible strategy we can use for the `get_empty_cell` is simply to pick the first empty cell we find in the board for example from top to bottom, left to right.
+One possible strategy we can use for the `get_empty_cell` is simply to pick the first empty cell we find in the board.

-To do so we could just iterate on the board and return that empty cell if present and this would clearly cost us `O(N)`.
-Instead of this, we can store the column of the first empty cell of each row.
-If we use such data structure and we also keep track of which is the first row having an empty cell then we can easily get the empty cell in `O(1)`.
+We could do this in `O(N)` by just iterating on the board and returning the empty cell if present.
+Instead, we managed to do it in `O(1)` by keeping track of the following two information using `O(S)` addition memory per-instance:
+- The row index of the first row having an empty cell.
+- The column index of the first empty cell on of each row.

-On each set operation we update the next empty cell for the row where the value has been set and if the row has no more empty cells we update the variable that tells us which is the first row that contains an empty cell.
+To obtain these info, on each `set_cell` operation we update the column index for the particular row in `O(S)` and if the row has no more empty cells we update the row index accordingly.

-So at the cost of an additional work of `O(S)` inside the `set_cell` and an overall additional memory usage of `O(S)`, we reduced the time complexity for the `get_empty_cell` method from `O(N)` to `O(1)`.

-### Find the empty cell with the lowest number of candidates [TO REWRITE]
+### Find the empty cell with the lowest number of candidates
 As we mentioned in the sections above, the strategy used to pick the empty cell can impact significantly on the size of the search space.
-Indeed, the more is the number of legal candidates for a cell the lower is the probability that our guess for that cell will result correct.
+Indeed, the more is the number of legal candidates for a cell the lower is the probability that our guess for that cell will result in a sudoku solution.

-Thus is intuitively better to always try to guess values for cells that has the lowest number of candidates.
+Thus, is intuitively better to always try to guess values for cells that has the lowest number of candidates.

-To do this without affecting the current complexity of the `get_empty_cell` method we used an array of `S` elements that contains the column index of the cell with the lowest number of candidates of each row.
-If we use such additional array and we also keep track of which is the row that has the cell with the lower number of candidates then we can easily get the empty cell in constant time.
+To do this without affecting the current complexity of the `get_empty_cell`, similarly as we did for the strategy above, we keep track of the following two information using `O(S)` addition memory per-instance:

-To maintain the array update on each set operation we do three things.
-1) For each row try to update the column index of the cell with the lowest number of candidates with the the column where the value has been set and eventually update the variable that stores where is the row index of the best empty cel.
-2) For the row where the value has been set try to update the column index with all the columns of that row and eventually update the variable that stores where is the row index of the best empty cel.
-3) For the rows of the box where the value has been set try to update the column index with all the columns of that box and eventually update the variable that stores where is the row index of the best empty cel.

-So at the cost of an additional work of `O(S)` inside the `set_cell` and an overall additional memory usage of `O(S)`, we have potentially reduced the search space by many orders of magnitude.
+- The row index the row that has the cell with the lowest number of candidates.
+- The column index of the cell with the lowest number of candidates of each row.

+To obtain these info, on each set operation we do three things:
+- For the current row we search the column with the lowest number of candidates in `O(S) * O(1) = O(S)`.
+- For each row of the current box we compare the number of candidate at the saved column index with the new number of candidates of all the columns of that box and we update the saved column index for that row if needed in `O(B) * O(B)
+* O(1) = O(S) * O(1) = O(S)`.
+- For each row we compare the number of candidates at the saved column index with the new number of candidates of the current column and we update the saved column index for that row and the saved row index if needed in `O(S) * O(1) = O(S)`.

 ### Optimized addition and multiplication with BigInteger
 In Java BigInteger objects are immutable and thus every time an operation is